 Zimbabwe Lowveld Rhino Program

-The Zimbabwe Lowveld Rhino Program is protecting and growing Zimbabwe’s largest population of black rhinos through monitoring and anti-poaching efforts, combined with treating, rehabilitating and translocating rhinos as needed.
+IRF works with local partner, The Lowveld Rhino Trust (LRT), to protect and grow Zimbabwe’s largest population of black rhinos through monitoring and anti-poaching efforts, combined with treating, rehabilitating and translocating rhinos as needed.

 Zimbabwe is home to the world’s fourth largest black rhino population after South Africa, Namibia and Kenya.
-Organized gangs of poachers slaughtered nearly one-quarter of the country’s rhinos between 2007 and 2009, as once again southern African nations faced an upsurge in poaching activity.
-The renewed poaching activity has been driven primarily by demand from Asian markets, particularly Vietnam and China.
+Organized gangs of poachers slaughtered nearly one-quarter of the country’s rhinos between 2007 and 2009, and poaching remains the greatest threat today driven primarily by demand from Asian markets, particularly Vietnam and China.

 Our annual operations in the conservancies include: